 What does a stall look like?

-The most frequent stall is a symmetrical stall.
+The most frequent stall is an asymmetrical stall.
 This is where the airplane’s nose drops down while both wings remain level.
 The other common stall is the asymmetrical stall.
 This is where one wing drops before the other.
 Though the asymmetrical stall may look more violent, neither are deadly when you put to practice the proper recovery techniques shown below.

 Recovering from a stall